cj/sinatra-can/README.markdown

       @current_ability ||= ::MyAbility.new(current_user)
     end

-## Examaple App
+## Example App

-Here's an example app, using Modualar-style.
-It should work.
+Here's here's an example app using Modualar-style.

+To test, pass your user name via the ?user= query string. `/secret?user=admin` should be accessible, but `/secret?user=someone_else` should be off limits.

     require 'rubygems'
     require 'sinatra'